What Is a Shower Chair?

 While it’s true that the standard design features four legs with rubberized feet, there are a surprising number of different types of shower chairs available on the market today.
 We’ll list these just below and highlight their key differences.

-• Folding Stool Style – The simplest and most cost-effective devices, these sturdy folding stools feature the standard rubberized feet, handgrips to facilitate moving to and from the shower, and a seat with no back for limited support while bathing.
+• Folding Stool Style – The simplest and most cost-effective devices, these sturdy folding stools feature standard rubberized feet, handgrips to facilitate moving to and from the shower, and a seat with no back for limited support while bathing.

 • Standard Shower Chair – Featuring rubberized feet, handgrips, back support, and a wide seat.